es-progress/shell/docs/lib/certificate.md

 ## csr-create

 Create a Certificate Signing Request (CSR).
-Use subject to insert any details about the site.
+Use the subject to insert any details about the site.

 Subject example: `/C=CountryCode/ST=State/L=City/O=Your Company/CN=Your site URL`.